Akshitha613/Python_programming/README.md

 op = input("Operation (+, -, *, /): ")

-+Two numbers at most with a unique arithmetic operation
+*Two numbers at most with a unique arithmetic operation

  if op == '+':

     add = a + b #adds the two numbers or any other based on the operation given

-+The result is then displayed
+*The result is then displayed

     print(add) #result is then displayed